-What is a lactation consultation?
+What is a Lactation Consultation?

-- Assistance with latch
+Assistance with latch

 The lactation consultant may help you with shaping the breast and offer tips to help ensure a wide latch.
 Breastfeeding should not be painful.
 Often comfort and milk transfer are greatly improved with training on latch and positioning techniques.

-- Proper positioning techniques
+Proper positioning techniques

-- Weighed feeding (pre/post feed weights)
+Weighed feeding (pre/post feed weights)

-- Support and education on newborn and baby care
+Support and education on newborn and baby care

-- Our relationship with your healthcare provider
+Our relationship with your healthcare provider

-Everyone at Breastfeeding Success is committed to providing evidence-based care that is collaborative.
+Everyone at Breastfeeding Success Company is committed to providing evidence-based care that is collaborative.
 Your lactation consultant is a specialist in infant feeding and a resource for both the family and their healthcare providers.
-At each visit families receive detailed chart notes as well as a written feeding plan.
-The same chart notes and feeding plan are also sent to the appropriate primary care provider.
-In any situation where it is determined that verbal communication with either the baby’s pediatrician or the OB/Midwife is warranted your lactation consultant will also call that provider to give verbal report and ensure agreement.
+If a situation requires coordination with your pediatrician, OBGYN or midwife, your lactation consultant will also contact that provider to give a verbal report and ensure agreement.

-- After the consultation
+After the consultation

 Our support continues when you are at home.
 Parents are encouraged to call for any follow up questions that you might have and typically follow up consultations will be scheduled each week until you reach your personal goals.
 Our breastfeeding success is helping you meet yours!